latenitefilms/Metaburner/docs/how-to-use.md

 You can add a **Prefix** and a **Suffix** to all text fields, regardless of the **Content Source** and **Content Field**.

-When you first add the Metaburner Pro Title, it will display this image in your Viewer:
+When you first add the Metaburner Title, it will display this image in your Viewer:

 ![](static/no-project-loaded.png)

-As the image explains, so that Metaburner Pro can access all the metadata in your project/timeline, you need to drag your project/timeline from the **Browser** to the drop zone at the top of the Inspector:
+As the image explains, so that Metaburner can access all the metadata in your project/timeline, you need to drag your project/timeline from the **Browser** to the drop zone at the top of the Inspector:

 ![](static/drop-zone.png)